 1. Yankees, Gringos and $: As explained above

-3. Import tax: The utter competent and intelligent Ecuadorian government set up a tax for every imported product of in average 20% for every imported good or service.
+3. Import tax: The utter competent and intelligent Ecuadorian government set up a tax for every imported product of on average 20% for imported goods or services.
 What had the effect, that people in general consumed and spent less money of course.

-5. Weak competition in retail industry: Apart from small shops and convenience stores, there isn’t a good situation of competition in the retail industry.
-Only two players on the same market supply the population with higher priced goods.
+5. Weak competition in the retail industry: Apart from small shops and convenience stores, there isn’t a good situation of competition in the retail industry.
+Only two players on the same market supply the population with higher-priced goods.

 Third reason to leave Quito: The traffic situation and air pollution is terrible